VenkataRN/workspace/onference-java/readme.txt

 - adding @Configuration signifies, this file is for configuration purpose.

 - Spring beans defined by @Bean.
-- @Bean  at method level.
+- @Bean  at method level and singletons.

 -----